-CHAPTERS FOR EXAMS: You will take an exam on each of the following 12 chapters.
+CHAPTERS FOR EXAMS: You will take an exam on each of the following 12 Chapters, and the syllabus.
 The due date for each exam is listed next to the chapter.
-Remember, you can take an exam before the assigned due date, but you CANNOT take an exam after the due date!
-Failure to take the exam by the assigned due date will receive a ZERO for that exam!
-THIS MEANS ALL EXAMS MUST BE SUBMITTED BEFORE 11:59PM on the due date! !
+You can take an exam before the assigned due date, but you CANNOT take an exam after the due date!
+Failure to take the exam by the assigned due date and time will result in a ZERO for that exam!